NilScripter/RoClass/README.md

 # RoClass
-A module used to create classes/objects
+Description: A module used to create classes/objects

+# Documentation?
+Head onto the wiki of this project!
+[someRandomLink]